Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios

-While in essence decarbonization is a process of structural change \cite{ciarli_modelling_2019}, none of the aforementioned models provide a detailed representation of an economy's firm-level production network on which the actual economic reconfiguration takes place during the transition.
-An exception is the LAGOM model family \cite{haas_agents_2005} \cite{mandel_lagom_2009} \cite{wolf_multi-agent_2013} in which the economy is represented as a firm-level production network which allows for the explicit study of shock propagation and the identification of critical firms in the production network \cite{lamperti_towards_2019}.
-The initialization from data, however, again happens on the sectoral level.
-This is also the case for other IAMs, since national statistics and the corresponding input-output analysis tools are only available on the sectoral level for most economies.
-Recent research shows that the heterogeneity of the firm-level production network is essential to understand real economic dynamics; in particular, the propagation of disruptions and shocks can be strongly underestimated when using sectoral instead of firm-level production networks \cite{diem_forthcoming_2023}.
+While decarbonization is largely a process of structural change \cite{ciarli_modelling_2019}, none of the aforementioned models provide a detailed representation of an economy's production network on the firm-level where the economic reconfiguration actually takes place during the transition.
+An exception is the LAGOM model family \cite{haas_agents_2005,mandel_lagom_2009,wolf_multi-agent_2013} that represents the economy as a firm-level production network which allows for the explicit study of shock propagation and the identification of critical firms in the production network \cite{lamperti_towards_2019}.
+The initialization from data, however, again happens on the industry sector level, mainly for reasons of data availability.
+This is also the case for other IAMs since national statistics and corresponding input-output analysis tools are only available on the sectoral level for most countries.
+Data on firm-level production networks, as presented in this study, could in principle be used to initialize the `Lagom regiO' model presented in \cite{wolf_multi-agent_2013}, informing the empirical firm-size distribution within sectors and the initial supply relations between firms.
+Recent research shows that the heterogeneity of the firm-level production network is essential to understand realistic economic dynamics; in particular, the propagation of disruptions and shocks can be strongly underestimated when using sectoral instead of firm-level production networks data \cite{diem_estimating_2023}.

+Most literature on decarbonization strategies and mitigation pathways focuses on mid- to long-term technological change.
+The present study presents a complementary perspective (see SI section S1 for a discussion).
+We explicitly focus on the short-term to analyze the role of the firm-level production network in the propagation and amplification of economic shocks originating from rapid decarbonization.
+The focus on short time scales (simulation horizon is one year and we assume no substantial technological or structural change in the production network) allows us to employ a framework of economic shock propagation.